avodotso/avo_roadmap/GUIDE.md

 - `"tentativeReason"` (string): Explanation for why the deadline is tentative (required if `tentative` is `true`)
 - `"twitterUrl"` (string): Link to Twitter announcement/post
 - `"imageUrl"` (string): Link to an image that can be viewed in a lightbox
+- `"signed_by"` (string): Name or identifier of the person who signed off on or is responsible for this item (only for top-level items, not sub-items)
 - `"subItems"` (array): Array of sub-items (see below)

 ---